chr1st0scli/Rainsoft.Validations/README.md

 This is available in the `Rainsoft.Validations.Attributes` namespace.

 # Further Details #
+There are validators for all basic needs like the following.
+* Starting and ending values.
+* Length related.
+* Comparisons on primitives or custom IComparable classes.
+* Regular expressions.
+* DateTime related.
+* Set related.
+* Predicates that can be used with custom classes.

-For more examples and details about all aspects of the library, you may consult the examples in the ValidationsTests project.
+For more needs or even business specific validations, you can easily extend the library.
+Additional examples and details can be found in the ValidationsTests project.